-•Establishing a dedicated area for fuel storage and refueling and construction dewatering activities that includes secondary containment protection measures and spill control supplies;

-•Following manufacturers' recommendations on the use, storage, and disposal of chemical products used in construction;

-•Avoiding overtopping construction equipment fuel tanks;

-•Properly containing and removing grease and oils during routine maintenance of equipment; and

-•Properly disposing of discarded containers of fuels and other chemicals.
+- •Establishing a dedicated area for fuel storage and refueling and construction dewatering activities that includes secondary containment protection measures and spill control supplies; - •Following manufacturers' recommendations on the use, storage, and disposal of chemical products used in construction; - Avoiding overtopping construction equipment fuel tanks; - •Properly containing and removing grease and oils during routine maintenance of equipment; and - •Properly disposing of discarded containers of fuels and other chemicals.

-As described previously, operation of the proposed 25-unit permanent supportive housing development includes uses of limited hazardous materials, such as solvents, cleaning agents, paints, pesticides, batteries, fertilizers, and aerosol cans.
+As described previously, operation of the proposed 115 multiple family residential units and recreation areas include use of limited hazardous materials, such as solvents, cleaning agents, paints, pesticides, batteries, fertilizers, and aerosol cans.
 Normal routine use of typical residential products pursuant to existing regulations would not result in a significant hazard to the environment, residents, or workers in the vicinity of the Project.
 As a result, operation of the proposed Project would not c reate a reasonably foreseeable upset and accident condition involving the release of hazardous materials into the environment, and impacts would be less than significant.